Ryftri/Ryftri/README.md

 ## 👋 About Me

 Hi!
-I'm a fullstack developer currently working at **PT.
-Golden Network Nusantara** since November 2024.
+I'm a fullstack developer.
 I love building scalable web and mobile applications with clean code and a focus on real-world impact.

 ---